aahill/quickstart-templates/template-quickstart-java.md

 * Azure subscription - [Create one for free](https://azure.microsoft.com/free/)
 * The current version of the [Java Development Kit(JDK)](https://www.oracle.com/technetwork/java/javase/downloads/index.html)
 * The [Gradle build tool](https://gradle.org/install/), or another dependency manager.
+* Once you have your Azure subscription, create a [Product Name resource](https://ms.portal.azure.com/#create/Microsoft.CognitiveServicesTextAnalytics) in the Azure portal to get your key and endpoint.
+Wait for it to deploy and click the **Go to resource** button.
+    * You will need the key and endpoint from the resource you create to connect your application to the Text Analytics API.
+You'll paste your key and endpoint into the code below later in the quickstart.
+    You can use the free pricing tier (`F0`) to try the service, and upgrade later to a paid tier for production.

 ## Setting up

 <!--